amt-juantuah-richard/amt-juantuah-richard/README.md

 #### You can call me Richard if it's about work</h4>
 <hr>

-- 👀 I’m interested in Enterprise Projects
+- 👀 I’m learning ElectronJS.
+It facinates me!!
-- 💞️ I’m looking to collaborate on Enterprise Projects requiring JavaScript, React, Nodejs, Flutter or Python3,
+- 💞️ I’m looking to collaborate on Enterprise Projects requiring JavaScript, Electronjs, React, Nodejs, Flutter or Python3,

 ### You can find me:
 <a href = "mailto:oseijuantuah@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>